Mark Murphy (singer): Early life

 Born in Syracuse, New York, in 1932, Murphy was raised in a musical family, his parents having met when his father was appointed director of the local Methodist Church choir.
 He grew up in the nearby small town of Fulton, New York, where his grandmother and then his aunt were the church organists.
 Opera was also a presence in the Murphy home.
 He started piano lessons at the age of seven.

 In his teens, Murphy joined his brother Dwight's jazz dance band as the singer (and occasional pianist), influenced by Peggy Lee, Nat "King" Cole, June Christy, Anita O'Day, and Ella Fitzgerald.
 The Jazz pianist Art Tatum was another early influence.

 Murphy graduated from Syracuse University in 1953, having majored in Music and Drama.
-Whilst there he was spotted singing at the Embassy Club by Sammy Davis Jr, who invited him to perform a guest spot at his own gig shortly afterwards, and put him in touch with TV host Steve Allen.
+While there he was spotted singing at the Embassy Club by Sammy Davis Jr, who invited him to perform a guest spot at his own gig shortly afterwards, and put him in touch with TV host Steve Allen.

 The following year Murphy moved to New York City, taking part-time jobs as he looked for work as an actor and singer.
 He appeared in productions for the Gilbert and Sullivan Light Opera Company and a musical version for television of Casey at the Bat.
 He also twice took second place at Apollo Theatre amateur singing contests.